McMasterRS/ws_web-design-guide/form-label.md

 ![form-label-error](assets/img/form-label-error.png)

-This error is caused by the dropdown menu component (i.e., the `Select` component) not having an `id` that matches that of its corresponding `InputLabel`.
+This error is caused by the dropdown menu component (i.e., the `Select` component) not having an `id` that matches the corresponding `InputLabel`.
 To fix this issue, simply open the `components/TabPanel/VerticalTabs.tsx` file and locate the `InputLabel` and `Select` components.

 Add an `htmlFor` prop to the `InputLabel` component as shown below:
 ```ts